Overview

 RPC NodeExpose an RPC interface over http or websocket for the relay chain or parachain and allow users to read the blockchain state and submit transactions (extrinsics).
 There are often multiple RPC nodes behind a load balancer.

-Archive NodeA node which is syncing to the relay chain or parachain and has a complete database starting all the way from the genesis block.
+Archive NodeA full node which has a complete database starting all the way from the genesis block.

 Deployment Targets